DevaanshKathuria/Alumni-Connect/idea.md

 ---

 ## 7. Workflow
-1. User registers as a student or alumni and logs in.
+1. User registers as a student or alumnus and logs in.
 2. Sets up profile and explores the feed.
 3. Users post, like, comment, and follow others.
 4. Students can connect and chat with alumni.